astronomer/airflow-guides/guides/airflow-azure-data-explorer.md

 ## Overview

 [Azure Data Explorer](https://azure.microsoft.com/en-us/services/data-explorer/) (ADX) is a managed data analytics service used for performing real-time analysis of large volumes of streaming data.
-It is designed particularly for use cases such as IoT applications, big data logging platforms, and SaaS applications.
+It's particularly useful for IoT applications, big data logging platforms, and SaaS applications.

-By making use of Airflow's built-in Azure Data Explorer [Hook](http://airflow.apache.org/docs/apache-airflow-providers-microsoft-azure/stable/_api/airflow/providers/microsoft/azure/hooks/adx/index.html) and [Operator](http://airflow.apache.org/docs/apache-airflow-providers-microsoft-azure/stable/_api/airflow/providers/microsoft/azure/operators/adx/index.html), you can easily integrate ADX queries into your DAGs.
-In this guide we'll describe how to configure your ADX cluster to work with Airflow, and walk through an example DAG that uses the AzureDataExplorerQueryOperator to run a query against a database in that cluster.
+Using Airflow's built-in Azure Data Explorer [Hook](http://airflow.apache.org/docs/apache-airflow-providers-microsoft-azure/stable/_api/airflow/providers/microsoft/azure/hooks/adx/index.html) and [Operator](http://airflow.apache.org/docs/apache-airflow-providers-microsoft-azure/stable/_api/airflow/providers/microsoft/azure/operators/adx/index.html), you can easily integrate ADX queries into your DAGs.
+In this guide, we'll describe how to make your ADX cluster to work with Airflow and walk through an example DAG that runs a query against a database in that cluster.

-If you don't already have an ADX cluster running and want to follow along with this example, you can find instructions for creating a cluster and loading it with some demo data in the [documentation](https://docs.microsoft.com/en-us/azure/data-explorer/create-cluster-database-portal).
+If you don't already have an ADX cluster running and want to follow along with this example, you can find instructions for creating a cluster and loading it with some demo data in [Microsoft's documentation](https://docs.microsoft.com/en-us/azure/data-explorer/create-cluster-database-portal).

 ## Configuring ADX to Work with Airflow

-In order for Airflow to be able to talk to your Azure Data Explorer database, you need to configure service principle authentication.
-This means you will create and register an Azure AD service principle, and then give that principle permission to access your Azure Data Explorer database.
-For detailed instructions on how to do this, see the Azure documentation [here](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app).
+In order for Airflow to talk to your Azure Data Explorer database, you need to configure service principle authentication.
+To do this, you create and register an Azure AD service principle, then give that principle permission to access your Azure Data Explorer database.
+For detailed instructions on how to do this, refer to the [Azure documentation](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app).

 ## Running an ADX Query with Airflow

 Once you have your Azure Data Explorer cluster running and service principle authentication configured, you can get started querying a database with Airflow.

-The first step is to set up an Airflow connection to your Azure Data Explorer cluster.
-If you do this using the Airflow UI, it should look something like this.
+First, set up an Airflow connection to your Azure Data Explorer cluster.
+If you do this using the Airflow UI, it should look something like this:

 ![ADX Connection](https://assets2.astronomer.io/main/guides/azure-data-explorer/adx_connection.png)